CJVisser/Zabbix-Dashboard-Gauge/README.md

 ![Dashboard Gauge](images/gauge-edit-widget-with-indicator.png)
 ## Bugs
-There are quite a few.
 Head over to [issues](../../issues/) to see them all.
 Please report any new ones.